johnwargo/esp32-request-repeater-https/readme.md

-# ESP32 Request Repeater (HTTP)
+# ESP32 Request Repeater (HTTPS)

+**Work In Progress**

-A simple Arduino sketch for ESP32 that makes an HTTP requested to a supplied host then puts the device to sleep for a specified period before doing it again.
+A simple Arduino sketch for ESP32 that makes a TLS (HTTPS) request to a supplied host then puts the device to sleep for a specified period before doing it again.
 Read a complete description of the code in [Putting an ESP32 Device to Sleep](https://johnwargo.com/posts/2025/esp32-sleep/).

 ## Background